Bam Morris: Regular season

+Playoffs

 Off-field issues

 Morris has become more well known for his off-field legal troubles than his football prowess.
-On June 27, 1996, Morris pleaded guilty to felony possession of marijuana in a plea bargain deal in front of a Rockwall County, Texas judge.
+On June 27, 1996, Morris pleaded guilty to felony possession of marijuana in a plea bargain deal in front of a Rockwall County, Texas, judge.
 Police testified that they found 6 pounds of marijuana during a traffic stop.
 He was fined $7,000 and sentenced to 200 hours of community service and six years' probation.

 He was cut by the Steelers after the guilty plea and signed as a free agent with the Baltimore Ravens.
 After two seasons, both marked with suspensions concerning the NFL's substance abuse policy, Morris was released.
 He signed with the Chicago Bears the following year, but was cut after playing in only two regular season games.
 He then signed with the Kansas City Chiefs.

 Morris pleaded guilty in August 2001 to two counts of federal drug trafficking and was sentenced to 30 months in prison.
 As part of the plea bargain, Morris admitted to distributing more than 100 kilograms of marijuana in the Kansas City area between 1998 and 2000.

 On September 10, 2001, Morris was convicted of violating his parole stemming from his 1996 plea bargain and sentenced to 10 years in a Texas prison.
 He was released early on February 29, 2004.

 He played arena football with the Katy Copperheads in 2006.